 What Caused it?

 There are still things we don't know about anxiety disorders, but in general, an anxiety disorder can occur as a result of different things.
-Sometimes it's an over-activity in the areas of the brain involved in emotions and behavior, or a genetic imbalance of mood chemicals in the brain, but much more commonly, it can be caused by past traumatic experiences.
+Sometimes it's an over-activity in the areas of the brain involved in emotions and behaviour or a genetic imbalance of mood chemicals in the brain, but much more commonly, it can be caused by past traumatic experiences.

-Although I suspect I may have had a natural predisposition towards anxiety based on my general nature, sustained high-levels of fear and anxiety perpetuated throughout my childhood and teens almost certainly made a significant contribution toward the disorder.
+Although I suspect I may have had a natural predisposition towards anxiety, based on my general nature, sustained high-levels of fear and anxiety perpetuated throughout my childhood and teens almost certainly made a significant contribution toward the disorder.
 It has been studied and well documented now, that children exposed to disproportionate or unmanageable amounts of stress or anxiety during childhood are significantly more likely to suffer from long-term psychological and/or physiological issues as adults.
 It can disrupt early brain development and compromise functioning of the nervous and immune systems and cause things like anxiety disorders, alcoholism, depression, eating disorders, heart disease, cancer, and a host of other chronic diseases.
 Statistically, it can also knock up to 15 years off the average lifespan.

 How it Works

 GAD is not like just regular anxiety, it's not something you can just ‘think away’.
-You can’t tell someone with an anxiety disorder to just pull themselves together and get over it, or to "just think positively", unfortunately it doesn’t work like that.
-For someone with GAD, there is often a deeply-seeded mind-programming that has taken place, an embedded conditioning that makes anxiousness and fear as automatic and involuntary as blinking and breathing.
+You can’t tell someone with an anxiety disorder to just pull themselves together and get over it, or to "just think positively".
+Unfortunately, it doesn’t work like that.
+For someone with GAD, there is often a deeply-seeded mind-programming that has taken place; an embedded conditioning that makes anxiousness and fear as automatic and involuntary as blinking and breathing.